Our Guide to the Federal CX Mandates

 December 2021

-In this EO, the idea of our government being “of the people and by the people” was extended into the modern realm of digital experiences and services for the American people.
-The president asserts the government’s role and accountability for focusing on the actual experiences of the people government serves.
+In this EO, the idea of our government being “of the people and by the people” was extended to digital experiences and services.
+The President asserted that it’s the government’s duty to improve, and be accountable for the quality of, the delivery of its services to its citizens.
 In possibly the most democratic expression of this idea, the order instructs the federal government to establish direct lines of feedback with American people that enable ongoing support for co-designing federal programs, processes, and services.

 What are the intended outcomes of the order?